SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-integration-framework.md

    ```
    <my_integration>
    ```
-1. Now you can use this tag into yaml:
+1. Now you can use this tag in YAML:
    ```
    docker_repo_tag: '<my_integration>:latest'
    ```